 - Buy enough thread to last for your sewing project.
 One spool is usually enough for most tops and skirts.
 Two may be needed for dresses and more for gowns with elaborate embellishments.

-- Keep threads in basic colours always at home.
+- Keep threads in basic colors always at home.
 It is convenient to buy big spools of these colours.
 (I use Grey as a substitute for many colors if the particular colour is unavailable and if it is in an inconspicuous place)

 - As mentioned before wind many bobbins in the color you want before starting sewing to prevent interruptions.

 - Make sure that you have threaded the machine properly before sewing.
 Otherwise it will result in thread breakages and frustrations.
 I know.